MapLight's Core Work

 Our Bill Positions API includes which interest groups, companies, and organizations support and oppose key bills in Congress.
-For each bill, our in-house research team uses public records sources, like congressional hearing testimony, news databases, and trade associations’ websites, to determine a bill’s supporters and opponents.
+For each bill, our in-house research team uses public record sources, like congressional hearing testimony, news databases, and trade associations’ websites, to determine a bill’s supporters and opponents.

-Our MapLight Federal Money and Politics Data Set is an easy-to-access, downloadable database featuring MapLight-enhanced Federal Elections Commission campaign finance data and available for free public use.
+Our MapLight Federal Money and Politics Data Set is an easy-to-access, downloadable database featuring MapLight-enhanced Federal Election Commission campaign finance data and is available for free public use.
 The data set includes all federal contributions, independent expenditures, and candidate and committee totals, updated regularly with the most current data from the FEC.